EECOLOR/shapeless-wiki/Feature-overview:-shapeless-2.0.0.md

 ### Type safe cast

-shapeless provides a `Typeable` type class which provides a type safe cast operation. `cast` returns an `Option` of the target type rather than throwing an exception if the value is of the incorrect type, as can happen with separete `isInstanceOf` and `asInstanceOf` operations. `Typeable` handles primitive values correctly and will recover erased types in many circumstances,
+shapeless provides a `Typeable` type class which provides a type safe cast operation. `cast` returns an `Option` of the target type rather than throwing an exception if the value is of the incorrect type, as can happen with separate `isInstanceOf` and `asInstanceOf` operations. `Typeable` handles primitive values correctly and will recover erased types in many circumstances,